jolonf/ExON/Readme.md

 # ExON library

-Exon is a Swift package library which which serialises objects in the ExON (Exploded Object Notation) format.
+Exon is a Swift package library which serialises objects to the ExON (Exploded Object Notation) format.

 ## ExON (Exploded Object Notation) format

-ExON, whose name is a take off of JSON, is a way to serialise Swift objects using file system primitives.
+ExON, whose name is a take off of JSON, is a way to serialise objects using file system primitives.

 All properties are either stored in a file or directory, where the name of the file/directory is the property name.